-Under French law, direct actions in contractual value chains can be taken by means of the 'action directe' in so called 'chaînes de ventes' ('sales chains').
-The 'action directe' is based on an early judgement of the Cour de Cassation where the court ruled that a warranty attached to a contract of sale could pass on to the next buyer when the item was resold (Cass. civ., 25 January 1820, S. 1820, 1, 171).
-Thus, if A sells a good to B, and B sells this good to C, C could rely on the warranty attached to the first contract and bring a claim for breach of a contractual warranty against A. The legal nature of the 'action directe' is still disputed.
-While some authors argue that the warranty claims are transferred along with the thing which is being sold as an accessory (see Jean-Sébastien Borghetti, Breach of Contract and Liability to Third Parties in French Law: How to Break the Deadlock?, 2010 Zeitschrift für Europäisches Privatrecht, p.
+Under French law, direct actions in contractual value chains can be taken by means of the action directe in so-called chaînes de ventes (sales chains).
+The action directe is based on an early judgment of the Cour de Cassation in which the court ruled that a warranty attached to a contract of sale could pass on to the next buyer when the item was resold (Cass. civ., 25 January 1820, S. 1820, 1, 171).
+Thus, if A sells a good to B, and B sells that good to C, C could rely on the warranty attached to the first contract and bring a claim for breach of a contractual warranty against A. The legal nature of the action directe is still disputed.
+While some authors argue that the warranty claims are transferred along with the thing that is being sold as an accessory (see Jean-Sébastien Borghetti, Breach of Contract and Liability to Third Parties in French Law: How to Break the Deadlock?, 2010 Zeitschrift für Europäisches Privatrecht, p.
 279, 285 ff), others argue that the claims are (tacitly) assigned (see Hein Kötz, European Contract law, 2nd Edition, 2017, 329 ff.).
-The main difference between the French 'action directe' and the direct action under Principle 34 is that the two actions are enforced in opposite directions along the contractual chain.
-Under the 'action directe' the last buyer of a good can act directly against the initial seller (up the contractual chain), while under Principle 34 the initial supplier of data can act against any downstream recipient (down the contractual chain).
+The main difference between the French action directe and the direct action under this Principle is that the two actions are enforced in opposite directions along the contractual chain.
+Under the action directe, the last buyer of a good can act directly against the initial seller (up the contractual chain), while under this Principle the initial supplier of data can act against any downstream recipient (down the contractual chain).

-Direct contractual actions under Principle 33 should not be confused with so-called vicarious liability, under which agents are liable for the actions of their auxiliaries (see Art 6:102 of the Principles of European Tort Law).
-Such vicarious liability can also be found in Article 28(4) GDPR with regard to sub-processing contracts.
-Where the sub-processor fails to fulfil its data
+Direct contractual actions under this Principle should not be confused with so-called vicarious liability, under which agents are liable for the actions of their auxiliaries (see Art 6:102 Principles of European Tort Law).
+Such vicarious liability can also be found in Article 28(4) of the General Data Protection Regulation (GDPR) with regard to sub-processing contracts.
+If the sub-processor fails to fulfill its data protection obligations, the initial processor remains fully liable to the controller for the performance of the other processor's obligations.